KTH-EXPECA/devdocs/docs/technical_documents/management_overview.md

 - `192.168.255.[0-254]`: reserved for external devices (e.g. personal laptops) connected to the network.
   *NOTE: This range is assigned dynamically by the router, using DHCP.*

+Additionally, we reserve two external ranges, `172.16.0.0/24` and `172.16.1.0/24`, which are assigned to the VPN links to AWS.
+These ranges should *never* be used for anything else; this will cause routing conflicts inside the network, as all devices are configured to use the VPN gateways to reach them.

 ## IP address bindings

 | FQDN 	| IP 	| Function(s) 	|